 For more reading

 I’ve reviewed the other novel by Connie Willis that won both the Hugo and Nebula Awards: Doomsday Book (A time-travel novel about the Black Death).
 It’s superb.
-I’ve also reviewed her novel, The Road to Roswell (An award-winner’s comic alien abduction story).
+I’ve also reviewed her two comic novels, The Road to Roswell (An award-winner’s comic alien abduction story) and Crosstalk (When “too much information” gets all too real).

 Be sure to see The best time travel novels.